Easy Sourdough Discard Focaccia Recipe

 What’s the Difference Between Active Sourdough Starter and Sourdough Discard?

-Traditional sourdough breads rely on an active starter and a long fermentation to rise.
-The by-product of the bacteria consuming the starches is carbon dioxide.
-This gets trapped in the dough, creating a risen bread and beautiful air pockets that we all associate with sourdough bread.
+Traditional sourdough breads rely on an active sourdough starter and a long fermentation for their rise.
+As the bacteria consume the starches, it releases carbon dioxide.
+This gas gets trapped in the dough and creates the beautiful air pockets that sourdough bread is known for.

-At some point in one’s sourdough journey, you’ll find yourself with an abundance of sourdough discard, a portion of the starter that’s removed before feeding the starter.
-What to do with this sourdough discard?
-Rather than throwing it away, I like incorporating it into many of my old recipes, creating lovely sourdough discard recipes.
+In contrast, sourdough discard is a portion of the starter that’s removed, or discarded, before feeding the starter.
+Rather than throwing it away, I use it in various sourdough discard recipes to add flavor, texture, and moisture.
 Try my sourdough discard pancakes, sourdough discard brownies, or sourdough cinnamon sugar quick bread.

 Discard Focaccia Bread Ingredients